franzholz/fh_debug/README.md

 \JambageCom\Fhdebug\Utility\DebugFunctions::debug($_EXTCONF, '$_EXTCONF');
 ```

-If you use the file ext_localconf.php, then the extension fh_debug has not been initialized yet.
+If you use the file **ext_localconf.php** or some of the at first executed TYPO3 core files, then the extension fh_debug has not been initialized yet.
 Therefore you must use the full namespace class to initialize and to call the class of fh_debug.